notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 First, define outcomes (collect data)
 Then collect data about Importance and Satisfaction

-## How to compute the Opportunity Score?
+## I have the data already.
+How do compute the thing?

 Computing it
 Plotting it